Lkzin4k/Lkzin4k/README.md

 ### 🚀 About Me
 🔹 CEO of [Stock Manager](https://mentoriaprimeiravenda.online)
-🔹 Passionate about Backend Development
+🔹 Passionate about Frontend Development
 🔹 Focused on React and Next js.
 🔹 Love working with Ladding pages and postgreSQL.